RibosomeK/new_cvvc_generator/README.md

 ### Labeling Style:
 - bpm: the bpm of recording bgm.
 Default is 130, step is 10
 - blank beat: how many beat before voicing.
-Default is 2, used by OneJazzNote bgm series
+Default is 2, used by One Note Jazz bgm series

 ### Save Path:
 A save path for generated outcomes.
 Default is "./result"